skillrepos/aia-capstone-starter/README.md

 <br><br>

-**4. Set up your HuggingFace API token.**
+**3. Set up your HuggingFace API token.**

 The RAG agent uses HuggingFace's Inference API to generate LLM responses.
 You'll need a free API token:

-1. Go to (https://huggingface.co)[https://huggingface.co] and log in if you already have an account.
+A. Go to (https://huggingface.co)[https://huggingface.co] and log in if you already have an account.
 If you need to create an account, click the *Sign Up* button or visit (https://huggingface.co/join)[https://huggingface.co/join]

 ![HF login](./images/aia-3-19.png?raw=true "HF login")

 <br>

-2. Navigate to (https://huggingface.co/settings/tokens)[https://huggingface.co/settings/tokens].
+B. Navigate to (https://huggingface.co/settings/tokens)[https://huggingface.co/settings/tokens].
 Click on *+ Create new token*.

 ![Get token](./images/aia-3-20.png?raw=true "Get token")

-3. Select **Read** for the token type and provide a name.
+C. Select **Read** for the token type and provide a name.

 ![Read token](./images/aia-3-21.png?raw=true "Read token")

-6. Click on the *Create token* button and copy the token (it starts with `hf_`).
+D. Click on the *Create token* button and copy the token (it starts with `hf_`).
 Save it somewhere.

 ![Save/copy token](./images/aia-3-22.png?raw=true "Save/copy token")

-7. For all runs of agents in the labs, make sure the token is set in your terminal before running the agent:
+E. For all runs of agents in the labs, make sure the token is set in your terminal before running the agent:

 ```bash
 export HF_TOKEN="hf_your_token_here"
 ```

-8. Alternatively, to make this permanent for your codespace session, add it to your shell profile:
+F. Alternatively, to make this permanent for your codespace session, add it to your shell profile:

 ```bash
 echo 'export HF_TOKEN="hf_your_token_here"' >> ~/.bashrc